GitRoot

 29- `git clone ssh://gitroot.dev/`

-30- `.gitroot/.init.sh`
+30- `.gitroot/init.sh`

-31- `git chekcout -b myIssue`
+31- `git checkout -b myIssue`

 32- `open issues/myIssue.md`

-34- `git add . && git commit -m "my issue`
+34- `git add . && git commit -m "my issue"`

 35- `git push origin myIssue`